 To be eligible for 7th-year funds, students must have been on the job market without obtaining a full-time academic job.
 (Again, declining an offer of a full-time position normally disqualifies a student from receiving these funds.)
 To be eligible for 7th-year funds, students must also pass their FPO before the beginning of the academic year in which they receive these funds.
 (This requires submitting one’s dissertation by June 15 before the relevant academic year and passing the FPO no later than August 15.)
 Holders of these positions in their 7th year at Princeton will be paid a salary at a postdoctoral level and will have the title of PGRA (Post Graduate Research Associate).

 Applications for these funds are due on April 1 for funding for the following fall.
-In cases in which the number of applications exceeds the number of available positions, faculty members of the Department’s Graduate Committee in consultation with applicants’ primary advisors will decide whom to offer available positions to, based on the merits of each application, taking into account, among other factors, the quality and degree of completion of students’ dissertations, and students’ effort and relative success on the job market.
+In cases in which the number of applications exceeds the number of available positions, faculty members of the Department’s Graduate Committee in consultation with applicants’ primary advisers will decide whom to offer available positions to, based on the merits of each application, taking into account, among other factors, the quality and degree of completion of students’ dissertations, and students’ effort and relative success on the job market.

 These positions do not include a mandatory teaching load.
 Holders of these positions are expected to complete their dissertations if they have not already done so.
 In addition, they should work on career development, prepare themselves for the job market, and pursue academic jobs.
 Those who have passed their FPO are allowed to teach their own courses, and may do so based on the department’s teaching needs.